Last Updated on April 27, 2021 by Maggie Sutton

 - President George H.W.
 Bush earned a Distinguished Flying Cross while serving as a pilot during WWII.

-- President Jimmy Carter was the fifth consecutive US president to have served in the Navy, and the first to have graduated from the Naval Academy.
+- President Jimmy Carter was the fifth consecutive U.S. president to have served in the Navy.
+He was the first President to have graduated from the Naval Academy.

 - NBA star David Robinson.
 His service earned him the nickname “The Admiral” during his playing days.

 - Astronaut John Glenn flew nearly 9000 hours during his time in the service before joining NASA and becoming the first American to orbit the Earth entirely.

 - Jesse Ventura served in Vietnam as part of the Underwater Demolition Team before starting careers in professional wrestling and politics.